danielbachhuber/harvest-monthly-expenses/README.md

 # Welcome to harvest-monthly-expenses 👋

-This is CLI to summarize monthly Harvest expenses based on category.
+Summarize your monthly Harvest expenses on the command line!

-Yes, you can do this in Excel.
+Yes, you can do this in Excel too.
 I decided to write some code instead.

 ![Version](https://img.shields.io/badge/version-0.1.0-blue.svg?cacheSeconds=2592000)